MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     Check the local Windows **Applications and Services** event log, **Azure Information Protection**.
 This log also reports when the scanner has finished scanning, with a summary of results.
 Look for the informational event ID **911**.

-3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
-These reports include the time taken to scan, the number of scanned files, and statistics of how many files were classified and protected.
-The **Reports** folder stores up to 60 reports for each scanning cycle and all but the latest report is compressed to help minimize the required disk space.
+3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports.
+The .txt summary files include the time taken to scan, the number of scanned files, and how many files had a match for the information types.
+The .csv files have more details for each file.
+This folder stores up to 60 reports for each scanning cycle and all but the latest report is compressed to help minimize the required disk space.

     > [!NOTE]
     > You can change the level of logging by using the *ReportLevel* parameter with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration), but you can't change the report folder location or name.
 Consider using a junction point for the folder if you want to store the reports on a different volume or partition.